khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ## Design token lifecycle

-<todo>Document the governance and workflow for creating and updating design tokens.
+<todo issue="https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1654">Document the governance and workflow for creating and updating design tokens.
 This could be a good place to reference [Style Dictionary](https://amzn.github.io/style-dictionary).</todo>

 ## Using design tokens